A Unique and Challenging Experience

 Co-Director, Summer Research Experience Program

 MSU College of Veterinary Medicine

-For information on the National BI Veterinary Scholar Program click below:
+For information about the National BI Veterinary Scholar Program or to learn more about veterinary competitive summer training programs offered by NIH see below: